imohitmayank/data-science-snippets/README.md

 - **Deep Learning** (`deep_learning/`)
 	- `keras_biLSTM.py`: Keras based example for biLSTM model from data preparation to model initialzation to final training.
 	- `keras_callback.py`: different callbacks in Keras and how to use them.
+	- `keras_mean_pooling.py`: example on how to do mean pooling in Keras.

 - **Machine Learning** (`machine_learning/`)
 	- `sklearn_hyperparameter_tune_svr.py`: Hyperparameter tuning for SVR regression algorithm from sklearn